 He made me his gardener.
 (Bauer, 95)

 Akki adopted the boy and raised him as his own son.
 Sargon rose in stature at court to become the king's cup bearer.
-The historian Susan Wise Bauer notes that, "ancient cupbearers were not merely butlers.
-The Sumerian inscriptions do not describe the cupbearer's duties, but in Assyria, not too long afterwards, the cupbearer was second only to the king" (97).
+Scholar Susan Wise Bauer notes that, "ancient cupbearers were not merely butlers.
+The Sumerian inscriptions do not describe the cupbearer's duties, but in Assyria, not too long afterwards, the cupbearer was second only to the king."
+(97)

-Lugalzagesi of Umma marched his army through the region of Sumer and conquered the city-states one by one, uniting all of them under his authority.
-He would be the first Sumerian king to accomplish this to any great extent; and the last Sumerian king before the rise of Akkad.
+Lugalzagesi of Umma (r. c.
+2358-2334 BCE) marched his army through the region of Sumer and conquered the city-states one by one, uniting all of them under his authority as the king Eannatum of Lagash had before him.
 He seems to have earlier agreed to leave Kish alone but, after conquering Uruk, he decided to move on Kish.
-Bauer writes how, "Ur-Zababa, learning that the army of the conqueror was approaching his city, grew so frightened that he `sprinkled his legs'"(97).
-He had grown suspicious of Sargon and, although there seems to be no evidence that the cupbearer had given him cause, decided to send him to Lugalzagesi ostensibly with an offer for peace.
+Bauer writes how, "Ur-Zababa, learning that the army of the conqueror was approaching his city, grew so frightened that he `sprinkled his legs'"(97), a line from the literary work Sargon and Ur-Zababa.
+Ur-Zababa had grown suspicious of Sargon and, although there seems to be no evidence that the cupbearer had given him cause, decided to send him to Lugalzagesi ostensibly with an offer of peace.

-Whether Ur-Zababa actually included in the message anything about terms and conditions is not known; what is known is that message asked Lugalzagesi to kill Sargon upon receiving it.
+Whether Ur-Zababa actually included in the message anything about terms and conditions is not known; what is known, at least according to Sargon and Ur-Zababa, is that message asked Lugalzagesi to kill Sargon upon receiving it.
 For whatever reason, Lugalzagesi refused to comply and instead invited Sargon to join him.
 Together, they marched on Kish and took the city easily.
 Ur-Zababa escaped and went into hiding.